DataDaimon/DataDaimon/README.md

 </p>

-I'm Rick.
-I work as a full-time software engineer.
-In my spare time I do open-sourcing.
+I'm Rick, Physicist, Mathematician, and Python Enthusiast.

+I attended University in Texas where I graduated in 2019, earning my BSc in Atomic Physics.

+I have had the pleasure to live in West Texas, San Francisco, and now South Korea.

+I am a former IT Engineer having worked at Facebook, Genentech, and Johnson & Johnson.

+I sincerely hope my Python repositories and code will be useful to you.

+Thanks for stopping by!

 ✨ Facts you might be wondering about

-🔭 Currently working on: AWS, Serverless architecture, Python, Django, Bootstrap, Javascript ⚡ Getting better at: System design principal, AWS components 🌟 Experienced project domain: Trivia game, Personal health management, SEO tools, Archived video streaming, Ads Recommender, Live Gaming Ranklist, Real-time opponent match making
+🔭 Currently working on:
+⚡ Getting better at:
+🌟 Experienced project domain:
-🌱 Discovering queue: React.js, Node.js, GraphQL
+🌱 Discovering queue:
-💬 Ask me about: Serverless architecture, DynamoDB, AWS Lambda, MTV ☕ Learn more about me: Have a ride on darkprinx.xyz
+💬 Ask me about:
+☕ Learn more about me:
 📫 How to reach me: knock! knock! at rmflores6@gmail.com 💜 Personal Interest: Programming, Philosophy, Psychology